Neural Projected Quantum Dynamics: a systematic study: Integration schemes

 \subsection{Padé Product Expansion (PPE)}

 We now present schemes reaching order $2s$ with only $s$ sub-steps of marginally-increased complexity.
-We consider the operator $\hat P_{b, a} \equiv \hat T_{b}^{-1} \hat T_{a}$ and expand the evolutor as a series of products of such terms,
+We consider the operator $\hat P_{b, a} \equiv \hat T_{b}^{-1} \hat T_{a}$ and expand the evolution operator as a series of products of such terms,

 The expansion is accurate to order $o(s) = 2s$.
 We call this method PPE-$s$ for \emph{Padé product expansion}, because the single term $\hat P_{b, a}$ corresponds to a (1,1) Padé approximation \cite{Moler2003}.
-The scheme is explicitly constructed to take advantage of the structure of the optimisation problems in \cref{eqn:optimization_UV}, exploiting the presence of a matrix inverse in the expansion \eqref{eqn:optimization_UV_expanded}.
-While atypical for standard ODE integrators, as it would have an unjustified overhead, in this case this simply translates into optimizations where $\hat V_i = \hat T_{b_i}$, and $\hat U_i = \hat T_{a_i}$.
+The scheme is explicitly constructed to take advantage of the structure of the optimization problems in \cref{eqn:optimization_UV}, exploiting the presence of a matrix inverse in the expansion \eqref{eqn:optimization_UV_expanded}.
+While atypical for standard ODE integrators, as it would introduce an unjustified overhead, in our case this simply translates into optimizations where $\hat V_i = \hat T_{b_i}$, and $\hat U_i = \hat T_{a_i}$.
 The coefficients $a_i$ and $b_i$ are again obtained by matching both sides of \cref{eqn:PPE} up to order $o$ (see \cref{app:integration_scheme_details}).
-A comparison of PPE and LPE schemes of different orders is provided in Fig.~\ref{fig:l2_integration_schemes} where we show the L2-distance between the exact solution and the solution obtained from state-vector simulations with an evolutor approximated according to \cref{eqn:optimization_UV_expanded}.
+A remarkable property of PPE schemes is that they preserve the unitarity of the evolution map making them ideal candidates for the simulation of quantum circuits (proof in \cref{app:unitarity}).
+A comparison of PPE and LPE schemes of different orders is provided in \cref{fig:l2_integration_schemes} where we show the $L_2$-distance between the exact solution and the solution obtained from state-vector simulations of \cref{eqn:optimization_UV_expanded}.